kalikaneko/openvpn-lb/README.md

-The [OpenVPN Access Server docs](https://openvpn.net/vpn-server-resources/advanced-option-settings-on-the-command-line/) give a little bit more detail:
+The [OpenVPN Access Server docs](https://openvpn.net/vpn-server-resources/advanced-option-settings-on-the-command-line/) gives a little bit more detail:

 > Because the OpenVPN 2 code base is single-thread, meaning that an OpenVPN
 > process can run on only 1 CPU core and doesn't know how to make use of